-To coordinate the strategy elaboration and drafting process, the Ministry of Culture and Monument Protection establishes a Culture Strategy Coordination Group that is composed of professionals from the Georgian cultural and creative sectors.
-The Coordination Group will be chaired by the Head of the Culture Policy Unit of the Ministry of Culture.
+To coordinate the strategy elaboration and drafting process, the Ministry of Culture and Monument Protection established a Culture Strategy Coordination Group that is composed of professionals from the Georgian cultural and creative sectors.
+The Coordination Group was chaired by the Head of the Culture Policy Unit of the Ministry of Culture.